DiLi-Lab/PoTeC/additional_scripts/ADDITIONAL_SCRIPTS.md

  The script does not create any new files but merges the surprisal values with the `word_features` files contained in `stimuli/word_features/`.

+## Analyses
+The scripts in this folder are used to conduct the analyses presented in the paper.
+Most scripts cannot be run as-is as the results have been manually adjusted to fit the paper format.
+However, the scripts can be used to reproduce the results.

+* `visualizations.ipynb`: Contains the code to generate the visualizations for the paper.
+E.g., the plots of the text characteristics or the tables for the reading measures.
+Note that most of the tables have been manually adjusted to fit the paper format.
+* `analyses.R`, `run_bayesian_models.R`, `run_freq_models.R`: statistical analyses for the paper.
+* `get_validation_scores.py`: get the validation and calibration scores for each session and create a table.
+* `count_reader_texts.py`: count number of files in each folder and used to create participants overview table.
+* `analyse_online_sruvey.py`: analyse the online survey data and compare to experiment accuracies.

+## Codebook
+All files in this folder have been used to create the codebook overview.